 - Fully scaled body

 What You Can Do

-- Learn how to identify round goby and how to prevent the spread of this unwanted species.
+- Learn how to identify Round Goby and how to prevent the spread of this unwanted species.

-- Don’t put any live fish into Ontario lakes, rivers or streams.
+- Don’t put any live fish into Ontario lakes, rivers, or streams.

-- If you have any information about the illegal importing, distribution or sale of round goby, report it immediately to the MNR TIPS line at 1-877-TIPS-MNR (847-7667) toll-free any time, or contact your local MNR office during regular business hours.
+- If you have any information about the illegal importation, distribution, or sale of Round Goby, report it immediately to the NDMNRF at 1-877-847-7667, toll-free any time.
 You can also call Crime Stoppers anonymously at 1-800-222-TIPS (8477).

 - If you’ve seen a Round Goby or another invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, visit EDDMapS Ontario, or search for the ‘Invasive Species in Ontario’ project on iNaturalist.org to report a sighting.